Panzer Campaigns: Philippines '44 (2023)

 Covers the Philippines campaign in 1944 and 1945, the Allied operation to retake the Philippine islands after their capture by Japan in 1942.

 Orel '43 (2023)

 Covers Operation Kutuzov, the Soviet counteroffensive on the northern front of the Battle of Kursk, aimed at recapturing Orel and encircling German forces after the failure of Operation Citadel.
 It additionally covers the northern axis of Operation Citadel as a prologue.
 It is the second in a series of games titled Donets Front '43.

 Spring Awakening '45 (2024)

 Covers Operation Spring Awakening, the last major German offensive of World War II, aimed at securing Hungarian oil reserves and halting the Soviet advance towards Vienna.

 Smolensk '43 (2024)

 Covers Operation Suvorov, the 1943 Soviet offensive aimed at liberating Smolensk and the surrounding region, which had been captured two years prior during Operation Barbarossa.

 Poland '39 (2025)

 Covers Case White, the German invasion of Poland in September and October 1939.

+Donbas '43 (2026)

+Covers Soviet offensives and German counteroffensives in the Donbas between July and September 1943, including the Mius-Donets Offensive and Donbas strategic offensive.
+It includes updated and expanded versions of scenarios previously depicted in the Mius '43 demo.